International English Language Testing System: Speaking

-Scoring
+Band scale and scoring

 Test takers receive a score for each test component – Listening, Reading, Writing, and Speaking.
 The individual scores are then averaged and rounded to produce an Overall Band Score.

-Band scale

 There is no pass or fail.
 IELTS is scored on a nine-band scale, with each band corresponding to a specified competence in English.
 Overall Band Scores are reported to the nearest half band.

 The following rounding convention applies: if the average across the four skills ends in .25, it is rounded up to the next half band, and if it ends in .75, it is rounded up to the next whole band.

 The nine bands are described as follows:

-IELTS and the CEFR
+IELTS Band compared to the CEFR level

-Conversion table

-This table can be used to convert raw scores (out of 40) to band scores (out of 9).
-This helps test takers understand how many correct answers they need to achieve a particular band score.
-This chart is only a guide; scores may vary slightly depending on how difficult the test is.